sunshineV9/anno-1800-stamps/README.md

 # Usage

 ## Checkout
-You can checkout the git repository on your local system and copy the stamps directory to your [local anoo 1800 stamps directory](#local-stamps).
+You can checkout the git repository on your local system and copy the stamps directory to your [local Anno 1800 stamps directory](#local-stamps).

 ## Download
-You can just download the stamps directory and move it to your [local anoo 1800 stamps directory](#local-stamps).
+You can just download the stamps directory and move it to your [local Anno 1800 stamps directory](#local-stamps).

 ## Choose
-Choose the stamps you want, download them and them move them to your [local anoo 1800 stamps directory](#local-stamps).
+Choose the stamps you want, download them and them move them to your [local Anno 1800 stamps directory](#local-stamps).

 ## Local stamps
 Anno 1800 stamps are usualy located in your ~/documents/Anno 1800/stamps directory